-Compensation to Board members
+Remuneration of Board members

 Board members elected by General Meetings may in certain cases be paid for services within their respective areas of expertise, outside of their Board duties.
-These services should be remunerated at market rates and be approved by the Board.
+These services shall be remunerated at market rates and be approved by the Board.